anthonydgj/wael/README.md

 ```

 #### PointCircle
-`PointCircle(radius, count)` - create a circle of points with a given radius and point count.
+`PointCircle(radius, count)` - create a circle of points with a given radius and point count
 ```
 PointCircle(5, 50) # GEOMETRYCOLLECTION(POINT (5 0),POINT (4.9605735065723895 0.6266661678215213), ... )
 ```

 #### Rotate
-`Rotate(angleDegrees, originPoint, geometry)` - rotate a geometry by the specified degrees around an origin point.
+`Rotate(angleDegrees, originPoint, geometry)` - rotate a geometry by the specified degrees around an origin point
 ```
 Rotate(23, Point(0 0), MultiPoint(1 1, 2 2, 3 3)) # MULTIPOINT (1.3112079320509338 0.5297935627181312, ... )
 ```

 #### Round
-`Round(precision, val)` - round a number or `Point` coordinates with a given precision (defaults to 0).
+`Round(precision, val)` - round a number or `Point` coordinates with a given precision (defaults to 0)
 ```
 Round(1, 1.255) # 1.3
 ```